The common denominator among all of Interfaith’s volunteers is their commitment to serve our neighbors in need.

 Volunteers are the heart and soul of Interfaith Social Services.
-Last year volunteers contributed more than 19,000 hours of time serving within Interfaith’s various programs.
-We also welcome corporate volunteer groups and community groups looking for one-day volunteer opportunities.
-These can be great team-building experiences for your employees while they also get to give back to their community.
+Last year volunteers contributed more than 20,000 hours of time serving within Interfaith’s various programs.
+Our volunteers commit to a 3-hour weekly shift in a variety of different roles.

 (Unfortunately at the current time there are no weekend volunteer opportunities.)